-    If I take a step back and observe, what do I see, what do I learn?
+If you take a step back and observe, what do you see, what do you learn?

-Reflection as spiritual practice has the effect over time to help you become more open to your knowing, expanding your awareness, allowing you to become more open to all that flows to you, through you, and with you.
+Reflection as spiritual practice has the effect over time of helping you become more open to your knowing, expanding your awareness, allowing you to become more open to all that flows to you, through you, and with you.

 Reflection begins the process of expanding your awareness of knowing within the Circle of Infinite Possibility.